Summer Associate Program 2015

 Sands Anderson PC is a medium size, full service law firm.
-Our attorneys handle a comprehensive range of transactional and litigation legal services to businesses, business owners and company executives; financial institutions; governments; healthcare providers; professional service firms and practitioners; individuals and insurers.
+Our attorneys offer a comprehensive range of transactional and litigation legal services to businesses, business owners and company executives, financial institutions, governments, healthcare providers, professional service firms and practitioners, the insurance industry and individuals.

-Sands Anderson PC will host a twelve week Summer Associate Program (May - August 2014) for 1-2 law student(s) following his or her second year of law school, introducing them to our legal practice, business model and firm culture.
-Our program is based in our home office located in downtown Richmond; however, students can expect work assignments from and the opportunity to travel to each of our other offices located in Fredericksburg, McLean, Christiansburg and Raleigh.
+Sands Anderson PC will host a 10-week Summer Associate Program (May 26 - July 31, 2015) for 1-2 law student(s) following his or her second year of law school, introducing them to our legal practice, business model and firm culture.
+Our program is based in our downtown Richmond office; however, students can expect work assignments from and the opportunity to travel to each of our other offices located in Fredericksburg, McLean, Christiansburg and Raleigh.
 While the Summer Associates gain a working knowledge of our law firm, our clients and our expectations for new attorneys, we get to know the Summer Associates, taking the opportunity to consider each for a position with our firm following the completion of law school.

 The program offers Summer Associates the chance to work on a variety of assignments from each of the firm's practice areas, encouraging them to fully explore the opportunities available at the firm and gain a deeper understanding of our business.
 A project attorney assigns work based on the Summer Associates' expressed interests and workload availability.

-A Summer Associate working on a transactional matter might enjoy opportunities to track recent state legislation for a lobbying client, participate in a county Board of Supervisors' meeting or assist with a commercial real estate transaction.
-A Summer Associate assisting on a litigation matter might accompany an attorney to the deposition of an adverse party, visit the scene of an airplane crash or spend a day or more in court observing a complex jury trial.
+A Summer Associate working on a transactional matter might enjoy opportunities to conduct research for a company that is looking to incorporate their small business, participate in a county Board of Supervisors' meeting or assist with a commercial real estate transaction.
+A Summer Associate assisting on a litigation matter might accompany an attorney to the deposition of an adverse party, visit the scene of a trucking accident or spend a day in court observing a complex jury trial.
 We encourage Summer Associates to accompany our attorneys to closings, client conferences, hearings, local government meetings, trials, depositions and other opportunities for firsthand experience.

-The work assignments of each Summer Associate are precisely the type and complexity of assignments given to first year, full-time associates.
+The work assignments of each Summer Associate are precisely the type and complexity of assignments given to first year associates.
 Summer Associates in our program work on assignments that we bill out to our clients; therefore we maintain a high expectation for quality and strong attention to detail.

 Scheduled and impromptu luncheons with attorneys provide opportunities for Summer Associates to discuss the attorneys' areas of expertise, particularly timely and interesting cases and details of the firm's structure, management and marketing.
 Summer Associates are invited and encouraged to participate in the Continuing Legal Education seminars and associate training sessions scheduled throughout the summer.
 Program topics range from legal ethics to trial tactic seminars and marketing strategies.